Something went wrong loading this image.

 President of NSHSS

-James W. Lewis is President of the National Society of High School Scholars (NSHSS), which he established in 2002 along with friend and co-founder, Claes Nobel, senior member of the family that established the Nobel Prizes.
+James W. Lewis is President of the National Society of High School Scholars (NSHSS), which he established in 2002 along with friend and co-founder, Claes Nobel, a member of the family that established the Nobel Prizes.

 Claes Nobel

-Co-founder, NSHSS
+Co-founder NSHSS

 Claes Nobel (1930-2021) founded the National Society of High School Scholars (NSHSS) in 2002.
 Originally from Sweden and a member of the family that established the Nobel Prizes, he held dual citizenship from Sweden and the US.
 Mr. Nobel was a passionate proponent of humanitarian and environmental causes.